IBM/operator-collection-sdk/content/docs/operator-collection-sdk/installation.md

 ## Installation
 ---
-The IBM Operator Collection SDK can be installed from Ansible Galaxy, directly from GitHub, or via a docker image stored in the IBM Cloud Container Registry
+The IBM Operator Collection SDK can be installed from Ansible® Galaxy, directly from GitHub, or via a docker image stored in the IBM Cloud Container Registry

 {{< tabs tabTotal="3">}} <!-- Tab Start -->
 {{% tab tabName="Ansible Galaxy" %}} <!-- Tab 1 Start -->